Known risks and vulnerabilities

 Close the Microsoft Management Console (MMC) Services snap-in.

 Secure server-to-server communication

-By default, Microsoft Dynamics CRM server-to-server communication, such as communication between the Web Application Server role and the server that is running Microsoft SQL Server, isn’t executed over a security channel.
-Therefore, information that is transmitted between servers may be susceptible to certain attacks, such as man-in-the-middle attacks.
+By default, Microsoft Dynamics CRM server-to-server communication, such as communication between the Web Application Server role and the server that is running Microsoft SQL Server, isn’t executed over a secure channel.
+Therefore, information that is transmitted between servers may be susceptible to certain attacks, like man-in-the-middle attacks.

 DNS rebinding attacks

 Like many web-based applications, Microsoft Dynamics CRM may be vulnerable to DNS rebinding attacks.
-This exploit involves misleading a web browser into retrieving pages from two different servers thereby trusting that the servers are from the same domain and subsequently breaking the Same Origin Policy.
-Using this technique, an attacker can tamper with CRM data by using the victim’s identity through cross-site scripting attacks on CRM pages.
+This exploit involves misleading a web browser into retrieving pages from two different servers, trusting that the servers are from the same domain, and subsequently breaking the Same Origin Policy.
+Using this technique, an attacker can tamper with CRM data using the victim’s identity through cross-site scripting attacks on CRM pages.

 For more information about how to help protect against such attacks, see Protecting Browsers from DNS Rebinding Attacks.

 Arbitrary redirection to an unexpected website, such as a phishing website.